Hipo/prism/README.md

 }
 ```

+Note: `write_bucket_*` parameters may be included to separate read and write buckets.

 ### TEST_IMAGE
 The TEST_IMAGE setting is used to provide an image to be used for the test and health check endpoints.
 In multi customer mode the DEFAULT_CUSTOMER setting must also be set for the test endpoints to work.